 These cross-linkers are most frequently used in molded foam formulations.
-High molecular weight polyols and the faster reaction rates observed in those systems build viscosity so fast that the use of typical foam surfactants overstabilizes the cell walls, thus preventing many cells from opening.
+The high molecular weight polyols and the faster reaction rates observed in those systems build viscosity so fast that the use of typical foam surfactants overstabilizes the cell walls, thus preventing many cells from opening.
 To allow cell opening to occur, lower-potency surfactants are utilized.
-However, these surfactants are not potent enough to fully stabilize the foam, and so cross-linking agents are added to provide an added dimension of stability [58][59].
+However, these surfactants are not potent enough to fully stabilize the foam, therefore cross-linking agents are added to provide an added dimension of stability [58][59].

-1.4.7 Auxiliary blowing agents
+1.3.7 Auxiliary blowing agents

-While the water-isocyanate reaction provides the primary blowing mechanism for flexible polyurethane foams, some products require the use of auxiliary blowing agents to achieve the desired levels of density or softness.
-These blowing agents are low-boiling solvents which are inert in the chemical reactions already described in section 1.2.
+While the water-isocyanate reaction provides the primary blowing mechanism for flexible polyurethane foams, some products require the use of auxiliary blowing agents to achieve the desired level of density or softness.
+These blowing agents are low-boiling solvents which are inert in the chemical reactions already described in Section 1.2.
 As the highly exothermic foaming reactions proceed, the temperature in the mixtures reaches or exceeds 130 °C within two minutes.
-This large temperature increase is enough to vaporize the low boiling solvents, providing the additional gas to expand the foam.
+This large temperature increase is enough to vaporize the low boiling solvents, providing an additional amount of gas to expand the foam.
 The vaporization of these additional fluids does absorb a lot of the heat needed to expand the gas into the cellular structure; therefore, these formulations generally employ higher amount of catalyst needed to increase the amount of heat generated [60][61].

-1.4.8 Additives
+1.3.8 Additives

-In order to achieve desired properties, it is sometimes necessary to include an additive.
+In order to achieve the desired product properties, it is sometimes necessary to include various additives.
 Some additives are used to make the product more appealing to consumers or to achieve a design specification.
-For example, colorants (metal oxides, carbon black, or dyes) well we will use in one of the experimental studies the hydroquinone its structure is shown below (Figure 30).
+For example, colorants (metal oxides, carbon black, or dyes).
+We will use in one of the experimental studies the hydroquinone (structure shown in Figure 30).
 Other additives are included to improve product performance such as flame retardants, antistatic agents, bacteriostats, or UV stabilizers to prevent foams from yellowing.
 Finally, some additives may be necessary for special applications.
 For example, plasticizers are used to reduce in-mold viscosity, cell-openers are used to enhance the cell wall rupture mechanisms, and compatibilizers are used to enhance emulsification beyond what the standard surfactant systems can achieve [62].